Lord Mayor of Cork

 The Lord Mayor of Cork (Ard-Mhéara Chathair Chorcaí) is the honorific title of the Chairperson (Cathaoirleach) of Cork City Council which is the local government body for the city of Cork in Ireland.
 The office holder is elected annually by the members of the Council.
-The incumbent is Deirdre Forde.
+As of mid-2025, the incumbent is Fergal Dennehy.

-History of office
+History

-In 1199 there is a record of the appointment of a Provost of Cork, as chief magistrate of the city.
-From 1273 under Edward I there were Mayors of Cork, the first record of the office (as Mayor of Cork) is in a charter granted to the city by Edward II in 1318.
+In 1199, there is a record of the appointment of a Provost of Cork, as chief magistrate of the city.
+From 1273, under Edward I there were Mayors of Cork, the first record of the office (as Mayor of Cork) is in a charter granted to the city by Edward II in 1318.
 The title was changed to Lord Mayor in a charter issued by Queen Victoria on 9 July 1900.

 In a ceremony known as Throwing the Dart, the Lord Mayor throws a dart into Cork Harbour at its boundaries, to symbolise the city's control over the port.
 This tradition was first recorded in 1759, although it is probably older.

-Election to the office
+Election

 The Lord Mayor is elected to office annually by councillors of Cork City Council from amongst its members.
 From 1979 to 2014, the position of Lord Mayor was rotated between Fianna Fáil, Fine Gael and the Labour Party on an annual basis as a result of a pact between the three parties which attracted much controversy and public criticism.

 Following the 2014 local elections, a D'Hondt method was adopted, which rotated the mayoralty between Fianna Fáil, Sinn Féin, Fine Gael, and independents.
 Solidarity and the Workers' Party did not join the arrangement, and instead nominated their own candidates.